damaclab/Rule-Filtering/README.md

 ## System Prerequisites

-Before using this code, ensure that the following prerequisites are need be installed:
+Before using this code, ensure that the following prerequisites are needed to be installed:

 •	R: It can be downloaded and installed from the official website: https://www.r-project.org/